hdShang/arxiv-daily/docs/cs-AI/2025-06-13/papers/250612186v2-mri-core-a-foundation-model-for-magnetic-resonance-imaging.md

 ---
 layout: default
-title: MRI-CORE: A Foundation Model for Magnetic Resonance Imaging
+title: "MRI-CORE: A Foundation Model for Magnetic Resonance Imaging"
 ---

 # MRI-CORE: A Foundation Model for Magnetic Resonance Imaging